quasarframework/quasar/docs/src/pages/vue-components/table.md

 <doc-example title="Internal expansion model" file="QTable/ExpandedRowInternal" />

-Starting with v1.8.3, an external expansion model can also be used:
+An external expansion model can also be used:

 <doc-example title="External expansion model" file="QTable/ExpandedRowExternal" />

-If you are using virtual scroll with QTable, you should know that starting with v1.8.4 there are 2 utility CSS classes that control VirtualScroll size calculation:
+If you are using virtual scroll with QTable, you should know that there are 2 utility CSS classes that control VirtualScroll size calculation:
 * Use `q-virtual-scroll--with-prev` class on an element rendered by the VirtualScroll to indicate that the element should be grouped with the previous one (main use case is for multiple table rows generated from the same row of data).
 * Use `q-virtual-scroll--skip` class on an element rendered by the VirtualScroll to indicate that the element's size should be ignored in size calculations.